deephaven/examples/RedpandaStats/README.md

 ### To run script

-In your 'RedpandaStats' directory bring up this version of the deployment:
+In your 'RedpandaStats' directory, bring up this version of the deployment:

 ```bash
 docker-compose up -d
 ```

-This starts the needed containers needed for RedPanda and Deephaven.
+This starts the containers needed for RedPanda and Deephaven.

-To start listening to the Kafka topic docker-stats, navigate to [http://localhost:10000/ide](http://localhost:10000/ide/) and enter:
+To start listening to the Kafka topic `docker-stats`, navigate to [http://localhost:10000/ide](http://localhost:10000/ide/) and enter:

 ```python
 from deephaven import KafkaTools as kt
 from deephaven import Types as dht

 result= kt.consumeToTable({'bootstrap.servers': 'redpanda:29092'} , 'docker-stats', key=kt.IGNORE, value=kt.json([
     ('container', dht.string),
     ('name',   dht.string),